There are a number of different types of hiking maps used in the outdoors, all have their particular function and purpose;

 In New Zealand, the best hiking Topographical maps are the NZ Topo50 series that use the 1:50,000 map scale.
 (1cm on the map = 50,000cm or 500m on the ground)

 The Topo.
-Map also contains all the information you require to navigate by compass and GPS(never just GPS) in any weather conditions with a track or with out.
+Map also has all the information you need to navigate by compass and GPS(never just GPS) in any weather with a track or with out.

-While Topographical maps can appear difficult in the beginning, there are now plenty of great online learning resources that can help you.
+While Topographical maps can seem difficult in the beginning, there are now plenty of great online learning resources that can help you.
 Two that I recommend are;

 - Land Information New Zealand:(LINZ) Download the Topo50 Map Reading Guide (I keep a copy on my smart phone to take on hikes also)